Gevim: History

 During the 2000s, the kibbutz suffered from the repeating Qassam rocket attacks, with damage to buildings and minor injuries to residents.
 Based on an interview with the community manager of the kibbutz, the Goldstone Report on the Gaza conflict stated that sixty percent of the kibbutz children received psychological counselling.

+At 7:22 on the morning of 7th October 2023, a squad of Islamist nationalist terrorists, that had broken through the barriers surrounding the Gaza Strip enclave, arrived at the fuel station opposite the kibbutz.
+Three minutes later, the squad approached the gate of the kibbutz.
+Shortly afterwards, armed kibbutz residents and IDF reservists engage in a firefight with the militia from Gaza.
+The two opposing military forces both sustain casualties, and some are killed.
+The battle ends as abruptly as it started.
+The next day, kibbutzniks of Gevim are ordered to evacuate their homes.

 Economy

 In addition to agriculture, the kibbutz has a plastics factory.
 Poleg Plastic Industries operates two plants, one on the kibbutz and the other in Leipzig, Germany.
 The company is jointly owned by Kibbutz Gevim and Poli-Film Group, a private German company.

 The kibbutz is located near Sha'ar HaNegev school and Sapir Academic College.